 Participation agreements: • Animal lovers in the group agree to bring compassion for those who fear wolves, and we understand that like wolves, sportsmen bring balance to wildlife, and have been some of the most successful conservationists in American history.
 In addition to wolves, sheep and cattle also need to be protected, especially on private lands. • Sportsmen in the group agree to continue a rich tradition of conservation, supporting scientific wildlife management, and we consider wolves who prey on healthy large game populations as a good challenge rather than an impediment to hunting. • Ranchers and shepherds in the group agree to bring pride for the hard work it takes to make modifications allowing for wolves on the edges of rural areas, and also come willing to discuss the impact of public land grazing on our shared natural resources including wildlife. • Everyone who attends a Wolf Trackers Training can express his or her opinion, while also respecting the opinions of others.
 No matter your background – wildlife photographer, fisherman, hunting guide, cattleman, sheep producer, hiker, backpacker or animal rights activist – we welcome your input.

-• $95 if this is your first time at a Wolf Trackers Training and none of the qualifications below apply.
-Minimum prerequisite for participation is a day-long tracking workshop with the Wolf College, or significant wildlife trackers training through another school, or significant volunteer work at Wolf Haven, International.
+• $65 if this is your first time at a Wolf Trackers Training and none of the qualifications below apply.
+Minimum prerequisite for participation is a day-long tracking workshop with the Wolf College, or significant wildlife trackers training through another school, or significant volunteer work such as at Wolf Haven, International.

 Credit/Debit Card Registration Option: Just call us at 253-604-4681 or 425-248-0253 and we will run your card securely over the phone.